tencent-quantum-lab/3T/README.md

 ## Dependency

+The code was tested on Linux operating system.
 Run the following command from the current directory to install most of the dependencies:

 ```
 conda create --name 3T python=3.7